 Brothers and sisters, can we get back to growing good wheat?

-Let us not uproot all faith in America to get rid of the tares.
+Let us not uproot all Christian faith within America to get rid of the tares.
 Some of these tares will not ever be fully uprooted until the time appointed by the Father and we have to believe that He is well capable of dealing with them.
 That is His job.
 If we take on as our primary role the removal of tares, though, we absolutely will disturb and damage the wheat that’s still here.
 It’s already happening.